louischatriot/nedb/README.md

 You can use regular expressions in two ways: in basic querying in place of a string, or with the `$regex` operator.

+You can sort and paginate results using the cursor API (see below).

 #### Basic querying
 Basic querying means are looking for documents whose fields match the ones you specify.
 You can use regular expression to match strings.
 You can use the dot notation to navigate inside nested documents, arrays, arrays of subdocuments and to match a specific element of an array.